DataGalaxy named in Gartner D&A Governance Platform Magic Quadrant

 Data security & compliance

-Data security and compliance are shared concerns for both roles: Data owners usually set the policies and procedures related to data security, ensuring they align with the organization’s broader goals.
-Data stewards, meanwhile, often find themselves implementing and monitoring these policies, ensuring that data practices adhere to internal standards and external regulations.
+Data security and compliance are shared concerns for both roles.
+Data owners usually set the policies and procedures related to data security, ensuring they align with the organization's broader goals.
+Data stewards, meanwhile, often implement and monitor these policies, ensuring that data practices adhere to internal standards and external regulations.

 Skillsets & backgrounds